NgocVu0906/NgocVu0906_T3C4/README.md

-<p align="left">My name is Vu, and I am currently studying Software Engineering practices taught by Professor Khoa.
+<p align="left">My name is Vu, and I am currently studying Software Engineering practices taught by Master Khoa.
 I am a third-year student at HUFLIT University, and I might also be a seventh-year student soon. :)))<br><br><br>Welcome to my README page, which provides a brief introduction about myself.</p>
 <h1 align="center">Hi 👋, I'm [Ngoc Vu]</h1>
 <h3 align="center">A passionate IT enthusiast and software developer from Vietnam</h3>